cranhandler/cranhandler.github.io/StoneLakeDance.md

 ![petronella](/img/scatterdance.mp4)

-Our frequent bands:

-[Annie and the Oakleys][]

-[Second Wind String Band][]

-The 11th Hour Hop-Ins

-Students of [Northwoods Strings]

-[Old 13 String Bandits][]

-Our frequent callers:

-Allison Jonjak

-Wade Pearson
+Our frequent bands: [Annie and the Oakleys][], the [Second Wind String Band][], The 11th Hour Hop-Ins, Students of [Northwoods Strings], and the [Old 13 String Bandits][].

+Our frequent caller is Allison Jonjak--Wade Pearson calls from time to time, and there are cameos from Noah Johnson and anyone else who'd like to learn.

 A tip jar is available, no admission fee.
-No partner needed, all dances taught and called.
+No partner needed, all dances taught and called with larks and robins role names.

 [Stone Lake Lion's Hall]: https://plus.codes/86QCRFW6+5J6
 [Annie and the Oakleys]: https://www.facebook.com/annieandtheoakleys